-INSTRUCTION REPERTOIRE: The ME29 Series uses an extension of the standard 290X instruction set which has 111 instructions.
-These include: 85 fixed-point arithmetic, branching, shifting, logical, and code conversion (between decimal and binary) instructions; 11 input/output instructions; four control instructions; and eight floating-point arithmetic instructions which invoke "extracode" when the microcode option is not present.
+INSTRUCTION REPERTOIRE: The ME29 Series uses an extension of the standard 290X instruction set which has 111 instructions, including 85 fixed-point arithmetic, branching, shifting, logical, and code conversion (between decimal and binary) instructions; 11 input/output instructions; four control instructions; and eight floating-point arithmetic instructions which invoke "extracode" when the microcode option is not present.

 PHYSICAL SPECIFICATIONS: The ME29 in its basic form consists of a single integrated unit designed to operate in a normal office environment.
 This consists of a logic and control cabinet, a table unit, and a visual display unit.
 The CPU is 59.1 inches high, 25.6 inches wide, and 30.8 inches deep and weighs 116 pounds.
-Power requirements for 50 Hz are 198 V to 268 V; for 60 Hz, 104 V to 127 V. The operating temperature range is 10 to 35 degrees C, with a noncondensing relative humidity of 20 to 80 percent.
+Power requirements are either 50 Hz-198V to 268V-or 60 Hz-104V to 127V.
+The operating temperature range is 10 to 35 degrees C., with a non-condensing relative humidity of 20 to 80 percent.

-The cabinet contains: the Order Code Processor (OCP) with its associated microcode or control store; and the main memory, with data buses and couplers.
-One or two diskette drives are also incorporated, each supporting up to one megabyte of storage capacity.
+The cabinet contains the Order Code Processor (OCP), its associated microcode or control store, and the main memory, together with the data buses and couplers which effect communication between the various system components, diagnostic and self-test aids, sequence controller, and power supply.
+One or two floppy disk drives are also incorporated, each supporting up to one megabyte of storage capacity.